music-notation-swift/music-notation-core/docs/tuplets.md

 There should only be a need to list the standard ratios for 2-9.
 In this case, we can just list them in `Tuplet` struct.
 This way, if the second number is not specific in the initializer and the first number is one of these, we can fill in the second number according to th static list of default ratios.

+## Compound Tuplets
+You can have a tuplet that is made up of another tuplet, which is made up of another tuplet, and so on.

+In order to support this behavior, the `Tuplet` will store an array of type `NoteCollection` so that it can have a `Note` or `Tuplet` as a value in the array.
+Also, the `NoteCollection` will have to have a property or set of properties to communicate the duration and number of that duration for each `NoteCollection`.

+i.e. A 3:2 Eighth note tuplet will have a number of 2 and duration of `.eighth`.
+A single eighth note, would have a number of 1 and duration of `.eighth`

 ## Validation
 A tuplet needs to always be full.
 This means if it is a 3:2 ratio, it needs to have 3 notes in it.
 However, the notes can be rests.
 Because of this, the only mutating function should be to replace a note, not remove or add.
 You may also have notes of different durations as part of the tuplet as seen [here](http://www2.siba.fi/muste1/index.php?id=100&la=en) where you have triplets with eighth notes and tied quarter notes.